 If your provider cannot respond in 30 days (or 60 days if your records are kept off site), they can get one 30-day extension.
-Your provider must give you a written explanation for the delay and tell you the date they expect to respond.
+To get the extension, your provider must give you a written explanation for the delay and tell you the date they expect to respond.
 It should not take more than 90 days total to get a response to your request for your record.